-Nanbata Castle Archive Museum・ Park
+Nanbata Castle Archive Museum and Park

 sightseeing